-Winners of the multidisciplinary case competition Nordic City Challenge (NCC) 2017 were selected on the first of November at Hanasaari – the Swedish-Finnish cultural centre in Espoo.
+These are a few of the innovative ideas presented by Nordic multidisciplinary student teams.
+Winners of the multidisciplinary case competition Nordic City Challenge (NCC) 2018 were selected on the 10th of October at Maersk tower in Copenhagen.

-Jury selected student team “Eco Art 2” as winners of the challenge.
-The team describes their proposition “Polku” (“the path”) in the following way:
+Jury selected student team Tree Hygge as winners of the challenge.
+The team describes their proposition “Tree Hygge Interventions” in the following way:

-- Thomas Rahbek, Global Health, University of Copenhagen
+- Monica Quevedo, Climate change, University of Copenhagen

-The organizers invited 24 students from five Nordic countries to participate in the multidisciplinary course in urban planning.
-The participants in the Nordic City Challenge represented for example the following academic disciplines: urban planning, architecture, landscape architecture, creative sustainability, real estate economics, environmental engineering, environmental ecology, global health, arts management, industrial design, social sciences and environmental and natural resources.
+The organizers invited 24 master’s students from five Nordic countries to participate in the multidisciplinary course in urban planning.
+The participants in the Nordic City Challenge represent a variety of academic fields, including architecture, urban planning, global health, urban theology, geography, social sciences, sustainable development, and industrial design engineering.

-The course highlighted the social-ecological approach to urban planning.
-During the course, the student teams created plans to develop Pasila by using art and design as a means of strengthening a shared understanding and identity of the Pasila neighborhood.
-In the proposals, the student teams focused on development of the Ilmala Square and introduced innovative ideas, which can be integrated into a general environmental art programme in Pasila.
+The course highlights social-ecological approach to urban planning.
+The student teams create plans to develop Kulbanekvarteret by using the urban space to enhance the health and wellbeing of the community.
+Another goal is to strengthen the shared understanding and identity of the neighborhood of Kulbane.
+In the proposals, the student teams focused on development of the health and wellbeing, but also integrating environmental initiatives in combined solutions.

-The program included input from The Helsinki City Planning Department, local residents, NGOs as well as representatives from University of Helsinki and Aalto University.
+The program included input from Area renewal project of Kulbanekvarteret, local residents, local assemblies and youth organizations as well as representatives from University of Helsinki and Aalto University.

 The group work was facilitated by experienced researchers with different orientations into urban planning.
 The course work also included a written pre-assignment before the intensive course as well as a written report after the course on the learning experiences and case outcomes.
-On the final day, the student teams presented their solutions to the other teams and a jury.
+On the final day, the student teams presented their solutions to the other teams, a jury, an external audience.
 The jury evaluated the results and gave feedback.

 Nordic City Challenge academic tutors:

-- Catalina Vaage, NCC 2016 alumnae, University of Copenhagen
+- Donovan Moloney, NCC 2017 alumnae, University of Copenhagen

 Nordic City Challenge jury members:

-The project is administrated by Hanaholmen cooperation centre for Sweden and Finland.
+The project is administered by Hanaholmen cooperation centre for Sweden and Finland.
 Organizers included also Urban Academy, University of Helsinki, Aalto University and Nordic Sustainable Campus Network (NSCN).
-The course is financially covered by Nordplus Horizontal and the project continues 2017 and 2018.
-The Nordic City Challenge 2018 is held in Copenhagen in Denmark.
-Preliminary themes are linking sustainable planning with health and urban gardening.
+The course is financially covered by Nordplus Horizontal.

 Warm thanks for collaborators and congratulations for the successful teams!